Dr. Dimitrios A. Pantazis

 Biological water oxidation

-The state of the art regarding our understanding of the natural water oxidizing catalyst is reviewed in Acc.
+The state of the art in our understanding of the natural water oxidizing catalyst is reviewed in Acc.
 Chem.
 Res.

 Mn3CaO4 cubanes are structural units of both natural and artificial water-oxidizing systems.
-We have analyzed their intrinsic properties in detail in our recent J. Am.
-Chem.
-Soc. contribution.
+Their intrinsic properties are analyzed in detail in this study.